Dear Class of 2017,

-But as you start your internships with some of the biggest PR firms in India, let us caution you that your journey has only just begun.
-The rigour that you experienced at SCoRe was only the tip of the iceberg of the real world of PR.
+But as you start your internships with some of the biggest Public Relations firms in India, let us caution you that your journey has only just begun.
+The rigour that you experienced at SCoRe was only the tip of the iceberg of the real world of Public Relations.
 The expectations from you out there (amplified by the fact that you’re students of an institute that has been built by the PR community) will be endless.

-And while it may seem overwhelming, your training and your passion across your Post Graduate Diploma Programme in Public Relations that we’ve observed ensures that you’re more than capable of acing at those expectations.
+And while it may seem overwhelming, your training and your passion across your Post Graduation in Public Relations that we’ve observed ensures that you’re more than capable of acing at those expectations.

 Therefore, we want to reiterate some pieces of advice for you.
 Here are some practices and attitudes that you MUST demonstrate in the next few months: